The most prestigious Champagne brands worth trying in 2026

 - Récoltant Coopérateur (RC): a cooperative producer is a grower who brings their own grapes to a cooperative, but markets the resulting Champagne under a personal label.

-- Société de Récoltants (SR): is run by a family, where multiple members share resources to produce their own champagne.
+- Société de Récoltants (SR): is run by a family, where multiple members share resources to produce their own Champagne.

 - Négociant Distributeur (ND): a merchant who doesn’t engage in any part of the production process, but buys finished Champagne that they market under their individual brand.